oscarrenalias/agent-dynamic-tasks/README.md

 # agent-dynamic-tasks

-A Python project for dynamic multi-step coordination of LLM tasks using LangChain and LangGraph.
+A tool based on a coordinator agent that with dynamic multi-step tasks using LangChain and LangGraph.
+When provided with a task in a prompt, the coordinator agent will determine what kind of steps are required to achieve it, and will coordinate the execution of each step with task-specific agents that will carry out the tasks.
+The coordinator is also responsible for managing inputs and outputs via the context, and passing the context between task agents.

 ## Features

-- Breaks down complex prompts into actionable subtasks
+- Breaks down complex prompts into actionable subtasks, based on the agent's understanding of the task and its own analysis of the steps required to achieve the requested goal
 - Executes each subtask with an LLM (OpenAI)
 - **Web search capabilities** via Tavily Search API for real-time information access
 - Agents automatically decide when to use web search based on task requirements